 During the early months, working in the fat burning zone (e.g. walking) will help us and trying to do bootcamp (no pain no gain) will hinder us.

 Use the knowledge here on this page to write a cunning plan for weight loss which encompassed the 3 areas explained: 1. food & drink input, 2. eating window and 3. exercise/movement.

 These three have to worked on together as one unit, otherwise results will not be as desired.

 Please get away from thinking 'diet'.
 As diets are always temporary but the changes we need to make are permanent.

 That reason is that we are modern humans still living in bodies not at all designed for modern society with it's food abundance.

 Once we 'get' this fact, we are more knowledgeable than 99% of others living in the western world.
 This gives us an edge in the waist race - so we can now plan hard and slim easy.

 Tags: Tips lose weight

 My name is Peter Holland co-creator of Zen 02.
 I am a trainer & weight loss coach, qualified at Level 4 QFC.
-I am also Active Aging Lead for David Lloyd and a 3rd Dan Karate Instructor.
+I have been the Active Aging Lead for David Lloyd and a 3rd Dan Karate Instructor.